hanleym/resume/README.md

 ### Calamu - Remote
 #### Senior Software Engineer - November 2023 to Present

+ - Designed and developed a a Nix CI/CD build system to replace existing shell scripts that were used to copy directly from developer machines to production environments.
+These changes ensure builds / deployments are immutable and deterministic.
+ - Helped replace multiple AWS services (Fargate, Lambda, DynamoDB, Neptune, etc...) with Kubernetes and SurrealDB.
+These changes massively reduced operating costs and enabled the product to be deployed to multi-cloud and on-premises environments.
+ - Individually designed and developed a Rust S3 benchmark tool to allow us to more accurately see our product's performance improvements and compare against AWS and other S3 compatible providers.

 ### Tably - Remote
 #### Senior Software Engineer - August 2022 to May 2023